History of rugby union: First international game

 The first international football game resulted from a challenge issued in the sporting weekly Bell's Weekly on 8 December 1870 and signed by the captains of five Scottish clubs, inviting any team "selected from the whole of England" to a 20-a-side game to be played under the Rugby rules.
-The game was played at Raeburn Place, Edinburgh, the home ground of Edinburgh Academicals, on 27 March 1871.
+The game was played at Raeburn Place, Edinburgh, the home ground of Edinburgh Academical, on 27 March 1871.

-This is not only the first international rugby match, but the first international of any form of football because, despite the fact that three England v Scotland fixtures had already been played according to Association Football rules at The Oval, London, in 1870 and 1871, these are not considered full internationals by FIFA as the players competing in the Scotland team were London-based players who claimed a Scottish family connection rather than being truly Scottish players.
+This is not only the first international rugby match, but the first genuine international of any form of football because, despite the fact that three England v Scotland fixtures had already been played according to association football rules at The Oval, London, in 1870 and 1871, these are not considered full internationals by FIFA, as all but one of the players competing in the Scotland team were London-based footballers who claimed a Scottish family connection rather than being truly Scottish.

-The English team wore all white with a red rose on their shirts and the Scots wore brown shirts with a thistle and white cricket flannels.
+The English team wore all-white with a red rose on their shirts and the Scots wore brown shirts with a thistle and white cricket flannels.
 The England team was captained by Frederick Stokes of Blackheath, that representing Scotland was led by Francis Moncrieff; the umpire was Hely Hutchinson Almond, headmaster of Loretto School.

-The game, played over two-halves, each of 50 minutes, was won by Scotland, who scored a goal with a successful conversion kick after grounding the ball over the goal line (permitting them to 'try' to kick a goal).
+The game, played over two halves, each of 50 minutes, was won by Scotland, who scored a goal with a conversion kick after grounding the ball over the goal line (permitting them to 'try' to kick a goal).
 Both sides achieved a further 'try' each, but failed to convert them to goals as the kicks were missed (see also 'Method of Scoring and Points' below).
 Angus Buchanan of Royal High School FP and Edinburgh University RFC was the first man to score a try in international rugby.

 In a return match at the Kennington Oval, London, in 1872, England were the winners.